attack68/rateslib/docs/source/i_whatsnew.rst

      - :class:`~rateslib.instruments.FXOption` initialised with ``metric`` no longer raises if an alternate dynamic ``metric`` is requested as override in the :meth:`~rateslib.instruments.FXOption.rate` method.
+   * - Bug
+     - Setting and resetting some types of values (namely by-reference stored values) of the ``defaults`` object is no longer ineffective.
    * - Errors
      - Improved messages when missing `fx` objects for pricing :class:`~rateslib.instruments.FXExchange`.